biczysko/Benchmark/README.md

 3. helix_3nir, helix extracted from 3nir, as described in https://github.com/qrefine/qr-helix-3nir

-4. 4gif: PDB example from Q|R#2 paper, also included in the 70 organic PDB test set from DOI: 10.1021/acs.jpcb.0c00549
+4. 4gif: PDB example from Q|R#2 paper, also included in the 70 organic PDB test set from https://pubs.acs.org/doi/10.1021/acs.jpcb.0c00549